 So I provided the tools for the internet to do what the internet does best -- share and spread ideas and information.
 I wanted hundreds or thousands of people to sync our provided video with their purchased copy of the song.
 I wanted people to bootleg en mass so the video couldn't be stopped.
 That didn't happen ... then.
 Still there have been a dozen or so pirated copies readily available and circulating on YouTube and Vimeo.
 The quality wasn't as good as the original but that's okay, people were still experiencing the video and over the past year we would receive an occasional effusive email.

 Then in January of 2013, it suddenly came back to life.
 Several of the pirated video copies across YouTube and Vimeo started spiking in views.
 Celebrities and bloggers tweeted the link, it was embedded in Facebook pages across the world.
-Over 500,000 people saw it within the span of a few weeks.
+Over 3.5 million people viewed it in the span of few weeks.
 The emails started coming in again, in volume.
 “Great job, loved the video, this made me happy, this made me feel not so alone …"